revolunet/sublimetext-markdown-preview/README.md

  - you should use [sublime package manager][3]
  - use `cmd+shift+P` then `Package Control: Install Package`
  - look for `Markdown Preview` and install it.
+ - OR, Clone or unpack to "Markdown Preview" folder inside "Packages" of your Sublime installation.

 ## Usage :